dominichofer/DeePC/README.md

 Run `pip install .` to install the package and all its dependencies.

 ## Usage
-It provides a reference implementation of the DeePC algorithm
+It provides an implementation of the DeePC algorithm
 ```python
 def deePC(
     _u_d: list[int | float],